 A: No, it is not mandatory for students to bring a device, even if they do own one.
-However, students may find it easier to more fully engage in lessons with their own device.
+However, students may find it easier to more fully engage in lessons with their own device and prepare for High School.
 Pennant Hills Public School will maintain a BYOD Equity Policy to ensure all students have access to some form of computing resources that are required for school work.